Parmesan and Thyme Cheese Straws

-3. In a large bowl beat the butter and parmesan cheese together until you have pea-sized crumbs.
+3. In a large bowl beat the butter and Parmesan together until you have pea-size crumbs.
 Add the dry ingredients in a few batches, mixing until well combined.

 4. Add the water, 1 tablespoon at a time, and knead for a few minutes, until the mixture forms a ball (it will be on the dry side).
 Press the dough into a square and gently roll it out to ¼-inch to ½-inch thickness.
 Cover with plastic wrap and refrigerate for 15 minutes.

 5. After the dough has rested in the fridge, it’s ready to cut.
 Cut the dough in half, and then into ¼-inch to ½-inch sticks.
 Transfer them to a parchment-lined baking sheet, spreading them out evenly.